 It is sometimes convenient to exclude some sequences or residues in the alignment without actually deleting them.
-Jalview allows sequences or alignment columns within a view to be hidden, and this facility has been used to create several different views of the example alignment in the file that is loaded when Jalview is first started (See Figure 1.4).
+Jalview allows sequences or alignment columns within a view to be hidden, and this facility has been used to create several di erent views of the example alignment in the le that is loaded when Jalview is rst started (See Figure 1.4).

 To hide a set of sequences, select them and right-click the mouse on the selected sequence IDs to bring up the context menu.
-Select Hide Sequences and the sequences will be concealed, with a small triangle indicating their position (Figure 1.19).
+Select Hide Sequences and the sequences will be concealed, with a small triangle indicating their position (Figure 1.20).
 To unhide (reveal) the sequences, right click on the triangle and select Reveal Sequences from the context menu.

-Figure 1.19: Hiding Sequences Hidden sequences are represented by a blue triangle in the sequence ID panel
+Figure 1.20: Hiding Sequences Hidden sequences are represented by a blue triangle in the sequence ID panel

-A similar mechanism applies to columns (Figure 1.20).
+A similar mechanism applies to columns (Figure 1.21).
 Selected columns (indicated by a red marker) can be hidden and revealed in the same way via the context menu (right click) on the ruler bar.
 The hidden column selection is indicated by a blue triangle in the ruler bar.

 It is often easier to select the region that you intend to work with, rather than the regions that you want to hide.
-In this case, use the $View \Rightarrow Hide \Rightarrow All\ but\ selected\ region\ menu\ entry,$ or press [Shift]+[Ctrl]+H to hide the unselected region.
+In this case, use the View Hide All but selected region menu entry, or press [Shift]+[Ctrl]+H to hide the unselected region.

-Figure 1.20: Hiding Columns Hidden columns are represented by a blue triangle in the ruler bar
+Figure 1.21: Hiding Columns Hidden columns are represented by a blue triangle in the ruler bar